basin-dev/continue/autodebug/README.md

 ### Generate Unit Tests and Docstrings

-Use `cmd+shift+i` to generate a unit test for the function surrounding your cursor position, and `cmd+shift+i` to generate a docstring.
+Use `cmd+shift+i` to generate a unit test for the function surrounding your cursor position, and `cmd+shift+l` to generate a docstring.